Conjugate Method Simplified: Exercise Rotation Guide

 4. Be Patient: Allow 4-6 weeks to adapt to the new training stress

 The conjugate method's exercise rotation system offers a powerful tool for breaking through plateaus and maintaining long-term progression.
-By preventing accommodation through systematic variation, you can continue building strength long after linear methods stop working.
+By preventing accommodation through systematic variation, you can keep building strength long after linear methods stop working.